HKS’ Fred Ortiz Uses Past Gridiron Glory to Tackle Designs for Modern Sports Venues

 Ortiz, 52, has clung to those motivational words as his HKS team competes with other firms to design sprawling college football training facilities, state-of-the-art MLB ballparks and mega recreation centers.

-“There’s the idea of the chase, the idea of preparing for an interview – it’s almost like preparing for a game,” said Ortiz, a director of sports at HKS who leads the firm’s work in the collegiate sports market.
+“There’s the idea of the chase, the idea of preparing for an interview – it’s almost like preparing for a game,” said Ortiz, a Principal and Global Practice Director, Sports & Entertainment at HKS.
 “I work to align myself with my teammates so we can go out and execute the plays.”